iankuoli/DFNet_TF2/README.md

 Moreover, **it is easy to apply this fusion block and multi-scale constrains to other existing deep image completion models**.
 A fusion block feed with feature maps and input image, will give you a completion result in the same resolution as given feature maps.

-More detail can be found in our [paper](https://arxiv.org/abs/1904.08060)
+More detail can be found in the [paper](https://arxiv.org/abs/1904.08060)

-The illustration of a fusion block:
+The illustration of a fusion block in the paper:

 <p align="center">
   <img width="600" src="imgs/fusion-block.jpg">